I have everything I thought I wanted, and I’m still not happy. Why?

-I thought I would be happier if I had grown a little taller.
+I felt like I would be happier if I had grown a little taller.

-I thought being a little smarter would make me happier.
+I felt like being a little smarter would make me happier.

-My conceptions of happiness did not bring me happiness.
+My conceptions regarding happiness did not bring me happiness in reality.

 I looked around me.
-People who had a lot more than me were not happy and were hoping for more.
-Instead, I observed some people who lived in less favorable conditions were happier.
+People who possess a lot more than me were not happy and want to have more.
+Also, I saw some other people who lived in less favorable conditions live happier lives.

-I also believed that my past regrets, mistakes, and wounds would prevent me from being happy.
+Actually, for a long period of time, I had felt my past regrets, mistakes, and wounds could prevent me from being happy.
 However, I could not escape them.

-All things I wanted and what I achieved were illusions in my mind.
-It was also an illusion I created in my mind about myself with that desire.
-Since I chased illusions, there was no fulfillment.
+All the things I wanted to achieve were illusions in my mind.
+They were just self-centered illusions I made with that desire.
+Because I chased illusions, there was no fulfillment within my mind.

-On the meditation journey, I learned how much I was not living this moment.
+During my meditation practice, I learned how much I was not living in the moment.

-Even when I was working, I believed that I would be happier to rest afterward, so my mind was already at the end of the day.
+Even when I was working, I imagined that I would have a happier rest in my resting time after it.
+So, my mind already went toward the end of the day.

 I couldn’t be satisfied with the present because I always thought of a better future subconsciously.
-I realized it and abandoned the delusions.
-As I did that, the only Truth that had no past, present, or future remained in me, and I could focus on what I was doing.
+After I realized it, I discarded those delusions.
+As I did that, the only Truth that had no past, present, or future remained within me.
+Thus, I could fully focus on what I do.

-When there is only one mind, the mind of Truth within me, then life is absolute happiness.
+When there is only one mind, the mind of Truth within me, life becomes absolute happiness.

-I’m grateful since what I’m doing right now is everything, I can’t create a desire for it.
+I’m grateful because what I’m doing right now is everything, I don’t need to create an unnecessary desire for it.
 Naturally, I stopped comparing myself to others and truly understood their distinct characteristics and roles.
 Therefore, I realized that we are one because each person has their own unique value.

-Focusing on, appreciating, and living today, not pursuing desires, has given me a better life.
+Being in the moment, appreciating, and living just for today, not pursuing desires, has given me a better life.

 Finding your true mind is the key to happiness.
-Anyone can now easily find their original mind that is always satisfied and lacks nothing.
+Now you can easily find your original mind that is always satisfied and lacks nothing.